 This type of artificial stone differs from other engineered stone types not only in composition but also in its qualities and the peculiarities of production.
 Sintered stone countertops look particularly modern, give an impression of lightness and elegance, but surpass natural stone in strength and durability.
 According to designers, this 100% natural material is the latest high-tech fad.

-Baltic Stone representatives have visited the Cuellar Stone factory in Almeria region of Spain, where it has been working since 1958.
-Almeria is famous for its stone mines, so many blocks of completely unprocessed granite, marble and quartzite come to the Cuellar Stone premises.
-We observed the first working cycle at the factory, the fine cutting into slabs, the powerful equipment, and the detailed work of professional stone masters whom we even named stone sculptors.
-The owner and CEO of the company Diego Martínez Cano told us not only about marble and granite, he also talked about basketball and...
-Lithuania.
-He has visited Kaunas a decade ago, and even watched a basketball match in our country!
+Baltic Stone representatives visited the Cuellar Stone factory in Almeria region of Spain, where it has been working since 1958.
+Almeria is famous for its stone quarries, so many blocks of unprocessed granite, marble and quartzite come to the Cuellar Stone premises.
+We observed the first working cycle at the factory: stone cutting into slabs and detailed work of stone professionals whom we named stone sculptors.
+The owner and CEO of the company Diego Martínez Cano talked to us not only about marble and granite, but also about basketball and Lithuania.
+He visited Kaunas a decade ago, and watched a basketball match there!